Call Center Interview Beginner Tips

-Call center interviews are extremely intimidating for beginner applicants and call center newbies.
+Call center interviews are intimidating to beginner applicants and call center newbies.

-You need to get the interviewer’s approval by communicating confidently and speaking in English well in order to advance in the screening process.
+You need to get the interviewer’s approval by communicating confidently and speaking English well so you’ll pass the screening process.

 I’ve been working in the BPO for over ten years and it’s important for you to know that you will not be asked any technical questions.

 The initial discussion will be to test your communication skills, professionalism and work ethics and finally, character and integrity.

 You don’t need to research about specific companies, instead take the opportunity to ask the interviewer questions about the company.

 However, with knowledge about yourself, I recommend that you come prepared.